Getting started

 # Tasks can call other tasks.

-# All tasks defined with a given TaskEnvironment will run in their own separate containers,
+# Each task defined with a given TaskEnvironment will run in its own separate container,

-# but those containers will all be configured identically.
+# but the containers will all be configured identically.

 @env.task